 We work across 10 sites: Dovedale, Northfield and Parkway Teaching Centres and Hospitals Centres, including home teaching.
-This section provides an overview of leadership and governance - for centre specific details, please visit the relevant sector pages.
+This section provides an overview of leadership and governance.

 James Brindley is a multi-sited, multi-provision special Academy that provides education for young people, aged 2-19, whilst either in hospital or unable to attend mainstream school due to their medical conditions, special educational needs or disability.

 Our locations are spread throughout Birmingham and comprise: 7 hospitals (both physical and mental health); 2 teaching centres for young people with social, emotional and mental health conditions and an autism specialist centre.
 We also provide teaching in the home.
 On a daily basis we provide education for an average of 500 young people.
 Annually this equates to teaching approximately 2,500 young people, all with complex and varied needs.
 These young people may be placed with us through Birmingham’s referral route or come from across the UK and wider via their medical placement.